ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/cli.md

 ```

 Next we create a `while` loop that will only exit once the game is over.
+We want to keep asking the user for moves, and that ends when there are no more moves to play.

 To find the result of a game, we use `game.result` which can be either `Ongoing`, `WhiteWin`, `BlackWin`, or `Draw`.
 To compare the result we also need to import `GameResult`.